Cidaas/cidaas-sdk-ios-v2/README.md

 #### Login via Face Recognition

-Once you configured Face Recognition, you can also login with Face Recognition via Passwordless authentication.
+Once you configured Face Recognition, you can login with Face Recognition for Passwordless authentication.
 To login, call **loginWithFaceRecognition()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()